BuvinJT/distbuilder/docs/QtCpp.md

 ### exeName

 In some contexts, it is desirable to rename the exe which was built by QMake, when it comes time to package and distribute it.
-This is convenience option for that purpose.
+This switch is employed by the simple [renameExe](#renameExe) function via the the default `qmakeInit` mechanism.

 ### askPass